ProgrammingAce/RecommendedLearning/README.md

 A recommended list of videos, books, and places to learn

-All of the info is in the wiki portion.
+All of the info is in the wiki: https://github.com/ProgrammingAce/RecommendedLearning/wiki